Posted by Amy Carbone on Feb 3, 2025 9:34:06 AM

-As a dental practice owner, you'll need several types of insurances to cover the what-ifs of business ownership and operation, effectively managing your risks and helping you to secure what’s most important.
+As a practice owner, you'll need several types of dental practice insurance to cover the what-ifs of business ownership and operation, effectively managing your risks and helping you to secure what’s most important.

-Here are four types of insurance to consider if you own or plan to own your own dental practice:
+Here are five types of dental office insurance to consider if you own or plan to own a practice:

-A Business Owners Policy for your business is similar to a homeowner’s policy for your home in that it combines a number of important coverages into one policy.
+A business owner’s policy for your practice is similar to a homeowner’s policy for your home in that it combines a number of important coverages into one policy.
 Included in its most basic form is typically insurance to cover your business property and business liability exposures.
-Business Owners Policies are customizable to meet the needs of your individual practice.
+Dental business owners' policies are customizable to meet the needs of your individual practice.

 What Does It Cover?